waqassiddiqi/yet-another-blob/cmex2b25w000d02l5c9b1gzjv.md

 * For predictable workloads: switch to **Reserved Instances** or **Savings Plans**.

-We moved our live inference endpoints, model training VMs, Container Apps, Container Instances, and eligible databases onto **reservations and savings plans**.
+We moved our live inference endpoints, model training VMs, Container Apps, Container Instances, and eligible databases to reservations and savings plans.

 This immediately lowered our baseline compute costs without changing a single line of pipeline code.